Get ready for the best baked potato of your life! Cooking a Russet potato in the air fryer delivers a perfectly crisp peel and pillowy interior.

 I recommend using Russet potatoes.
 There’s a reason they’re a classic.
 They are starchy, and have a weighty skin.

-Do I need to wrap the potato in foil before cooking it?
+Do I need to wrap it in foil before cooking it?

 Absolutely not!
 In fact, I recommend that you don’t.